 - 24. TOSSD data are collected mainly from provider countries and institutions.
-These data are complemented by data from recipient countries, reported on a voluntary basis, when possible and in line with their capacities.13 - 25.
+These data are complemented by data from recipient countries, reported on a voluntary basis, when possible and in line with their capacities. - 25.
 Bilateral providers are countries and territories that have a development co-operation policy and undertake activities in support of sustainable development in third countries. - 26.
 Multilateral providers are international agencies, institutions, organisations or funds whose members are governments and who are represented at the highest decision-taking level in the institution by persons acting in an official capacity and not as individuals.
-Multilateral institutions include i) United Nations agencies, programmes, funds and commissions; ii) the International Monetary Fund; iii) the World Trade Organisation; iv) the World Bank Group; v) regional development banks14; vi) the European Union institutions; and vii) other multilateral funds, partnerships, initiatives and financing facilities. - 27.
-TOSSD data are collected mainly from provider countries and institutions.
-These data are complemented by data from recipient countries, reported on a voluntary basis, when possible and in line with their capacities15. - 27.
+Multilateral institutions include i) United Nations agencies, programmes, funds and commissions; ii) the International Monetary Fund; iii) the World Trade Organisation; iv) the World Bank Group; v) regional development banks; vi) the European Union institutions; and vii) other multilateral funds, partnerships, initiatives and financing facilities. - 27.
 TOSSD recipients are defined in the list of eligible recipient countries and territories (cross-border resource flows pillar, see Chapter 2.2) but also include international institutions (see Chapter 3, global public goods pillar).